Smoked Pork Butt [BBQ Boston Butt Recipe]

 The best way to smoke pork Boston butt.
 Cooked low and slow for hours over apple and hickory for the ultimate cut of barbecue pork.

-bbq smoked pork butt recipe
+smoked pulled pork butt sandwich

 How to Prepare Pork Butt